willfarrell/documentation/docs/The Developer Security Handbook.md

 Use for encrypting emails / files and signing git commits

 1. Open `GPG Keychain`
-1. Generate new key pair
+1. Generate new master key and encryption subkey, then press `???`
    - Name: Your Name
    - Email: email@example.com
    - Password: ************